 Goals are the engine of a highly motivated, high-performing remote team.
 Molly George, CEO and founder at Kickstand Communications, keeps accountability high by setting clear, realistic and specific goals with her remote team, while driving a culture that focuses on outcomes, not output.

-“Accountability is really baked into every aspect of our operations", she explains.
+“Accountability is really baked into every aspect of our operations", she explained.
 “A few things we do to ensure alignment on goals and ownership include having tailored performance rubrics for each individual, representative of both their expected performance but also inclusive of their personal career goals and actions to progress them to drive mutual accountability between reports and managers.
 Our reports meet with their managers once a week and set their agenda for the meeting.”

 Implementing a collaborative goal-setting process can be an impactful way for remote teams to keep employees motivated from a distance.
-Research shows that when managers include employees as part of the goal-setting process, they’re almost four times more likely to be engaged.
+Research shows when managers include employees as part of the goal-setting process, they’re almost four times more likely to be engaged.

 3. Set aside time for regular check-ins.

 When you’re working remotely as a team, you can’t rely on office-based communication norms or in-person mechanisms to stay in touch with your employees.
-However, setting regular touchpoints and check-in processes will help your employees stay aligned on goals, maintain your culture, and help surface any potential stumbling blocks before they become insurmountable.
+However, setting regular touch points and check-in processes will help your employees stay aligned on goals, maintain your culture, and help surface any potential stumbling blocks before they become insurmountable.

 In addition to regular synchronous one-to-one meetings and performance reviews, team leaders can implement asynchronous daily or weekly check-ins (like the Lattice Employee Updates feature) that invite their employees to reflect on goals, how they’re feeling, and identify any roadblocks without adding extra meetings to the calendar.